Any security evaluation involves three phases: preparation, conduct and conclusion.

 During this phase, the ethical hacker should discuss with the organization about what the organization is trying to protect, against whom and at what cost.
 After discussion, a security plan is prepared which will identify the systems that are to be tested for vulnerabilities, how the testing would be carried out (methodology) and what restriction may be applied (limitation faced).

 While it is theoretically possible to say that the testing strategy should follow a "no-holds-barred" approach, practically this not usually the case.
-This approach is encouraged so that the ethical hacker is given the chance to gain maximum access.
+This approach is encouraged so that the ethical hacker is given the chance to gain maximum access. - Conduct

 In this phase, the evaluation technical report is prepared based on testing potential vulnerabilities.